-Depreciation expense for the fiscal year ended June 30, 2013 was \$6,838,480 and the total amount was charged to the Culture and Education function of the Commission.
+Depreciation expense for the fiscal year ended June 30, 2014 was \$5,917,817 and the total amount was charged to the Culture and Education function of the Commission.

-The Commission entered into an Intergovernmental Agreement with the Board of Regents on July 1, 2013 and transferred Buildings and Building Improvements and Other Property and Equipment located at the Commission's headquarters and the WJSP tower site.
-This agreement provides general obligation bonds to fund capital projects for the Commission.
-The net transfer to the Board of Regents of \$17,793,930 is included as a decrease to the Commission's assets.
-The
+The Commission entered into a 40-year Intergovernmental Agreement with the Board of Regents effective July 1, 2012.
+In exchange for transferring Buildings and Building Improvements and Other Property and Equipment located at the Commission's headquarters and the WJSP tower site to the Board of Regents, the Commission receives the proceeds of general obligation bond funds sold in the Board of Regents' name.
+As an authority created after 1967, the Commission cannot have bonds sold on its behalf.